 Most public pools are chlorinated to kill bacteria and prevent the spread of diseases, so unless you've got unruly limbs or an out-of-control butterfly stroke, you’re unlikely to endanger anyone else by swimming whilst you’ve got your period.

 You could get an infection from swimming, but this doesn’t really have anything to do with whether or not you have your period.
-Chlorinated pools in particular are more likely to cause irritation to the skin than salt-water, which MAY lead to a vaginal infection, but the best way to reduce your risk of any infection down there is to shower as soon as you get out of the water, and never stay in wet bathers for too long.
+Chlorinated pools in particular are more likely to cause irritation to the skin than salt-water, which may lead to a vaginal infection.
+The best way to reduce your risk of any infection down there is to shower as soon as you get out of the water and never stay in wet bathers for too long.

 This one’s a huge myth.
 We couldn’t find any evidence to suggest this is ACTUALLY a thing.
-You wouldn’t swim in shark-infested waters anyway, but no, having your period doesn’t increase your chances of attracting them.
+You wouldn’t knowingly swim in shark-infested waters anyway, would you?
+But no, having your period doesn’t increase your chances of attracting them.

 No worse than any other physical activity - actually, it can sometimes make it better.
 As told by our The Moxie Periodic Table resident fitness expert, Jacqui Kingswell, exercising whilst on your period can actually help soothe PMS-related period cramps as it releases endorphins = natural pain relievers!